Support from fellow students who have been where you are now!

 Our peer support groups are run entirely by student volunteers.
 The support they provide is subject to change from year-to-year in order to best reflect the needs of the student body at that time.
 The School is running three Peer Support schemes in 2022/2023.

 You can also email the Peer Support volunteers at any time, on email@example.com, and they will be happy to give help and advice.

-For more information see UoE HC Peer Support on Facebook
+For more information please get in touch at firstname.lastname@example.org or follow UoE HCA Peer Support on Instagram, Twitter, Facebook

-As a new undergraduate student in History or a joint honours degree with History, you will be assigned to an 'academic clan' for your arrival at Edinburgh.
-Led by current students in years two and above, the clans will meet for social activities throughout the year.
-Clans provide an opportunity to meet your fellow students in settings beyond the formal taught sessions of your degree.
+As a new undergraduate student in History or a joint honours degree with History, you will be assigned to an 'Clan' for your arrival at Edinburgh.
+Led by current students in years two and above, your clan is a group of fellow first years available for you to ask questions and keep in touch with.
+Your Clan Leaders will support you to access your HCA and wider university community, share their experiences and organise social opportunities to meet.
+Most importantly Clans provide an opportunity to meet your fellow students in settings beyond the formal taught sessions of your degree.

 For more information on History Clans contact Dr Alasdair Raffe, Deputy Undergraduate Director